Geofflac/DevOps_ShowAndTell/README.md

 ![image](https://user-images.githubusercontent.com/84672157/135807600-fa12dd8a-e106-4f8c-87ba-459accce1b81.png)
 ## Sprint 4
 For this print, the target is to deploy this time the full stack node.js app to the cloud.
-To do so, we followed the following tutorial : [Tutorial](https://cloud.google.com/appengine/docs/standard/nodejs/building-app)\
+To do so, I follow the following tutorial : [Tutorial](https://cloud.google.com/appengine/docs/standard/nodejs/building-app)\
-We created a first test with again hello world : [https://hello-world-app-327706.as.r.appspot.com/](https://hello-world-app-327706.as.r.appspot.com/)\
+I create a first test with again hello world : [https://hello-world-app-327706.as.r.appspot.com/](https://hello-world-app-327706.as.r.appspot.com/)\
-I created then a simplified version of the app : [https://expats-app.as.r.appspot.com/logged](https://expats-app.as.r.appspot.com/logged)\
+I create then a simplified version of the app : [https://expats-app.as.r.appspot.com/logged](https://expats-app.as.r.appspot.com/logged)\
   \
 To create this app, the **GOOGLE SDK** is needed to deploy the app from the local machine.
 A project is also needed to be created on the cloud with the module **APP ENGINE**.
 The Google SDK is then linked to this project for the deployement\
   \